 A stimulating data visualization installation making the world visible at a glance while addressing some of the most pressing social, environmental and economical issues of our time.

-UN Climate Change Conference, COP 15 Tycho Brahe Planetarium, Copenhagen, Denmark 2009
+UN Climate Change Conference, COP 15 Tycho Brahe Planetarium, Copenhagen, Denmark, 2009 HIGHLIGHTS VIDEO

 Art, science, and technology intersect to generate awareness of what the scale of one metric tonne of carbon dioxide looks like, and to explore solutions for lessening our carbon footprint.

 UN World Environment Day Te Papa Tongarewa Museum, Wellington, New Zealand 2008

 What does it mean to live in balance, individually and collectively with nature in order to reduce the levels of carbon dioxide in the atmosphere?